$ student-projects --showcase [+][-]

 - From Artifacts to Code Web: when you need files, persistence, and real deployment

-- Discussion: the spectrum from chat to code — when do you need each tool?
+/init, and iterating with an agent that edits real files - Discussion: the spectrum from chat to code — when do you need each tool?

 $ day-2 --am [+][-]